-I hereby certify that I have reviewed the statement s of principles issued by the Board of Directors of the Casualty Actuarial Society, as well as the U .S.
-QS, all applicable Standards of Practice regarding casualty loss reserving and related matter • the Practice Note on Statements of Actuarial Opin ion on P&C Loss Reserves.
-Should my Request for Review of Qualifications be approved by the Casualty Practice Council, I will adhere to applicable Standards of Practice in my loss rese erve opinion assignments.
-(Signature) (Date) (Signature) (Built)
+I hereby certify that I have reviewed the statements of principles issued by the Board of Directors of the Casualty Actuarial Society, as well as the U.S. QS, all applicable Standards of Practice regarding casualty loss reserving and related matters issued by the Actuarial Standards Board, and the Practice Note on Statements of Actuarial Opinion on P&C Loss Reserves .
+Should my Request for Review of Qualifications be approved by the Casualty Practice Council, I will adhere to applicable Standards of Practice in my loss reserve opinion assignments.

+(Date)